sksiwal/docs/docs/sdks/python/installation.md

 )
 ```

+### Configuration Parameters:

-* server_api_url: Conductor server address.
-If you are running the server locally on port `8080`, this would be `http://localhost:8080/api`
+* **server_api_url**: The Conductor server address.
+For a local server on port 8080, use http://localhost:8080/api.
-* debug: `true` for verbose logging `false` to display only the errors
+* **debug**: Set to True for verbose logging, or False to display only errors.

 ### Authentication Settings (Optional)

-See [Security via Applications](/content/access-control-and-security/applications#generating-access-keys) or this [video](/content/how-to-videos/access-key-and-secret) for details on how to get an access key and secret.
+To enable secure access, you may configure authentication settings using an access key and secret.
+Obtain these credentials through the [Security via Applications](/content/access-control-and-security/applications#generating-access-keys) process or refer to the [video guide](/content/how-to-videos/access-key-and-secret) on Getting Access Key and Secret for detailed instructions.

+#### Example Authentication Configuration:

 Once we have a key and secret, we can configure the app from properties or environment variables, as shown in this example: